Siddharth-magesh/Agri-Hub/README.md

     ```bash
     pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
     ```
     This installs PyTorch, torchvision, and torchaudio with CUDA 11.8 support for GPU acceleration.
-Make sure your device supports the right version , for further information visit the official PyTorch Docs
+Make sure your device supports the right version; for further information, visit the official PyTorch Docs.

 5. Navigate to the project directory:
     ```bash
     cd Agri-Hub
     ```
     This command changes the current directory to the Agri-Hub project folder.
-Navigate to the cloned dir.
+Navigate to the cloned directory.

 6. Install the required Python packages:
     ```bash